SambitAcharya/Mini-Projects/Python/Scrape Euler/issues.md

 I suspected that the problem was with the **quality** of the SPOJ image.
 So to enhance the quality, i used some functions provided by PIL.
 But it **did not** result in any increase in performance.

+**3) No Redirection for invalid user**

+Since the input was to be given by the user, it had to be validated.
+The code works fine for a valid input, but due to no return of 404 error code by project euler, the code throws error messages for invalid input.

+## Other Minor Issues

+**1) Problem with requests**

+I had the following (problem)[http://stackoverflow.com/questions/29099404/ssl-insecureplatform-error-when-using-requests-package] with the requests library because of which i had too use urllib for downloading images.

+**2) No Python API for OCR**

+Some services such as (Free OCR)[http://www.free-ocr.com/] gave good results for Image to text, but had no API available for use.
+Some other online OCR offered no API for Python.